Minnesota Electrical License (Contractor, Master, Journeyman)

 The following references are provided for you at the time of the examination.
 These references can purchased at our online bookstore or by calling 1-800-952-0910.

-We currently offer the Minnesota Electrical Exam Review in an online practice test format.
-Our electrical practice includes over 400 real NEC questions.
-Each time you take the practice test, the questions are randomly generated from our database.
+We offer review for the electrical exam in an online training format.
+The course includes highlighting guides, practice tests, theory, calculations, instructor support and test taking tips/strategies.
+Each time you take a practice test, the questions are randomly generated from our database.
 Therefore, you will never see the same test twice, guaranteeing you the best review possible for your examination.